-In this regard, it's not only Torontonians who covet a view of the CN Tower.
-It's also any mover and shaker corporate relocation coming to the Bright Lights Big City urbanscape of The6ix with the aim of advancing their success and career-path.
-After all, what could be more affirming than orienting your new Toronto life with a vista of our city's infamous edifice?
-Nothing else screams "You Are HERE!" like this view:
+In this regard, it’s not only Torontonians who covet a view of the CN Tower.
+It’s also any mover and shaker corporate relocation coming to the Bright Lights Big City urbanscape of The6ix with the aim of advancing their success and career path.
+After all, what could be more affirming than orienting your new Toronto life with a vista of our city’s infamous edifice?
+Nothing else screams “You Are HERE!” like a CN Tower view!

 Yes, You Must Go Up The CN Tower